-During 2022, considering the COVID-19 pandemic and the military conflict in Ukraine and their impacts on the markets, namely on interest and foreign exchange rates to which the EDP Finance B.V. has exposure to, there was a revaluation of the risks involved, having concluded that the current Financial Risk Management Policies already incorporate worst case scenarios sufficiently conservative and therefore adequate to the Company's profile, not being necessary its revision.
+During 2022 and 2023, considering the COVID-19 pandemic and the military conflicts, in Ukraine and in Gaza, and their impacts on the markets, namely on interest and foreign exchange rates to which the EDP Finance B.V. has exposure to, there was a revaluation of the risks involved, having concluded that the current Financial Risk Management Policies already incorporate worst case scenarios sufficiently conservative and therefore adequate to the Company's profile, not being necessary its revision.
 However, given that the pandemic duration and global impacts are still unknown, the EDP Finance B.V. continues to monitor the risks, seeking to anticipate and manage possible impacts not currently contemplated.